elixir-europe/rdmkit/pages/national_resources/cy_resources.md

 national_resources:
   - name: <!---REPLACE THIS with the national resources about RDM in life sciences such as local instances of tools, guidelines or regulations--->
     description:
-    how_to_access: <!--- REPLACE THIS free text to explain if credentials, login, specific affiliations etc. are needed to access the resource or tool--->
+    how_to_access: <!--- REPLACE THIS free text to explain if credentials, login, specific affiliations etc., are needed to access the resource or tool--->
     instance_of: <!--- REPLACE THIS with the tool name of which this resource is an instance of, taken from the all tools and resources page --->
     related_pages:
       tool_assembly: [<!---REPLACE THIS with the page ID of the tool_assembly pages that you want to list here as related pages--->]